History of the Jews in Europe: Middle Ages

 The early medieval period was a time of flourishing Jewish culture.
-Jewish and Christian life evolved in 'diametrically opposite directions' during the final centuries of Roman empire.
+Jewish and Christian life evolved in "diametrically opposite directions" during the final centuries of the Roman Empire.
 Jewish life became autonomous, decentralized, community-centered.
 Christian life became a hierarchical system under the supreme authority of the Pope and the Roman Emperor.

 Jewish life can be characterized as democratic.
 Rabbis in the Talmud interpreted Deut.
 29:9, "your heads, your tribes, your elders, and your officers, even all the men of Israel" and "Although I have appointed for you heads, elders, and officers, you are all equal before me" (Tanhuma) to stress political shared power.
 Shared power entailed responsibilities: "you are all responsible for one another.
 If there be only one righteous man among you, you will all profit from his merits, and not you alone, but the entire world...But if one of you sins, the whole generation will suffer."

 Early Middle Ages

 In the Early Middle Ages, persecution of Jews also continued in the lands of Latin Christendom.
-After the Visigoths converted from more tolerant non-trinitarian Arianism to the stricter trinitarian Nicene Christianity of Rome, in 612 CE and again in 642 CE, expulsions of all Jews were decreed in the Visigoth Empire.
-The Catholic Merovingian dynasty decreed forced conversion for Jews in 582 and 629 CE.
-Under the Roman Catholic Archdiocese of Toledo, multiple persecutions (633, 653, 693 CE) and stake burnings of Jews (638 CE) occurred; the Kingdom of Toledo followed up on this tradition in 1368, 1391, 1449, and 1486–1490 CE, including forced conversions and mass murder, and there was rioting and a blood bath against the Jews of Toledo in 1212 CE.
-Jewish pogroms occurred in the Diocese of Clement (France, 554 CE) and in the Diocese of Uzes (France, 561 CE).
+After the Visigoths converted from more tolerant non-trinitarian Arianism to the stricter trinitarian Nicene Christianity of Rome, in 612 and again in 642, expulsions of all Jews were decreed in the Visigoth Empire.
+The Catholic Merovingian dynasty decreed forced conversion for Jews in 582 and 629.
+Under the Roman Catholic Archdiocese of Toledo, multiple persecutions (633, 653, 693) and stake burnings of Jews (638) occurred; the Kingdom of Toledo followed up on this tradition in 1368, 1391, 1449, and 1486–1490, including forced conversions and mass murder, and there was rioting and a blood bath against the Jews of Toledo in 1212.
+Jewish pogroms occurred in the Diocese of Clement (France, 554) and in the Diocese of Uzes (France, 561).

 European Jews were at first concentrated largely in southern Europe.
 During the High and Late Middle Ages, they migrated north.
 There is historical evidence of Jewish communities north of the Alps and Pyrenees in the 8th and 9th centuries.
 By the 11th century, Jewish settlers from southern Europe, Jewish immigrants from Babylon and Persia, and Maghrebi Jewish traders from North Africa were settling in western and central Europe, particularly in France and along the Rhine River.
 This Jewish migration was motivated by economic opportunities and often at the invitation of local Christian rulers, who perceived the Jews as having the know-how and capacity to jump-start the economy, improve revenue, and enlarge trade.